Flowing out of the Ozark foothills in north central

 The Strawberry is another one of those streams receiving a

-good deal of public recreational use, despite the fact that there is little if any public
+good deal of public recreational use for family canoe trips and friends’ float trips, despite the fact that there is little if any public

 land along the river.
 Traditional access points may, in fact, be on private property.